RotterPotter/DS_homeworks/README.md

-# Tkank you for your time.
+# Thank you for your time.
 Enjoy! :)